Skinless sausages wrapped in leek leaves and baked until perfectly charred and cooked to perfection served with a cider and pear sauce.

 - 1 Pear

-- Begin by mixing together the ground pork, pine nuts, thyme, and salt in a bowl.
+- Mix together the minced pork, pine nuts, thyme, and salt in a bowl.

-- Now take the black pepper and fennel seeds and lightly crush in a spice grinder or pestle and mortar, then add it to the pork.
+- Roughly crush the black pepper and fennel seeds in a spice grinder or pestle and mortar, and then add them to the pork.

 - Separate your pork mix into 4 portions.

-- Whilst this is cooking place the butter for the sauce in a pan and melt over a medium-high heat.
+- Whilst this is cooking place the butter for the sauce into a small (15cm or 6") saucepan and melt over a medium-high heat.

 - Peel the pear, then core and chop into 1cm chunks and add it to the butte, then cook for 5 minutes stirring regularly.

 - Turn up the heat to high and pour in the cider, and reduce by half.

-- Blend the pear with either a stick blender or in a mini blender and season with the salt to taste before serving over the stuffed leeks.
+- Blend the pear with either a stick blender or a mini blender and season with the salt to taste before serving over the stuffed leeks.